jonhare/COMP3204/cw/coursework1-faq.md

 ## You get an error along the lines of `Could not find artifact jdk.tools:jdk.tools:jar:1.6 at specified path /usr/lib/jvm/java-11-openjdk-amd64/../lib/tools.jar`

+__Update 16/10/18__: OpenIMAJ 1.3.8 fixes this by pulling in newer Hadoop jars.
+Any new project you create with `mvn -DarchetypeGroupId=org.openimaj -DarchetypeArtifactId=openimaj-quickstart-archetype  -DarchetypeVersion=1.3.8 archetype:generate` should fix this issue without any need for further action.

 There appears to be some incompatibility between newer java versions and the Hadoop dependency.
 The work-around is to edit your `pom.xml` file and remove the hadoop dependency (it's not actually needed for the tutorial anyway) - you can do this by removing the following block of XML:

     <dependency>